 Day Trip from Bali to Nusa Penida

-If you are looking for a fun-packed day that will have you from mainland Bali to Nusa Penida and back in one day, this Klook.com tour is the one for you.
-This Nusa Penida day trip will take you to places like Kelingking ‘T-Rex’ Beach, Tembeling Springs, Broken Beach, Angel’s Billabong, the famous treehouse, and even have you swimming with Manta Rays.
-The tour will include a hotel transfer to the harbour, a ferry to and from Nusa Penida island, and a car charter.
-You can choose from a group or private Nusa Penida tour.
+If you are looking for a fun-packed day that will have you from mainland Bali to Nusa Penida and back in one day, this day tour is the one for you.
+This Nusa Penida day trip will take you to Nusa Penida places to visit like Kelingking ‘T-Rex’ Beach, Broken Beach, Angel’s Billabong, and even Crystal Bay for snorkelling.
+The tour will include a hotel transfer to the harbour, a fast boat to and from Nusa Penida island, and a car charter.
+You can choose up to five people for this Nusa Penida tour.

 Where to stay in Nusa Penida